-Arsenal Women v Reading Women
+Arsenal cruise to victory over Reading

 Post update

-Goal!
-Arsenal Women 2, Reading Women 0.
-Katie McCabe (Arsenal Women) right footed shot from the centre of the box to the top right corner.
+Attempt blocked.
+Natasha Harding (Reading Women) right footed shot from the centre of the box is blocked.
+Assisted by Deanne Rose.

 Post update

-Attempt blocked.
-Stina Blackstenius (Arsenal Women) right footed shot from the left side of the box is blocked.
+Attempt missed.
+Laura Wienroither (Arsenal Women) header from the centre of the box is high and wide to the right.
+Assisted by Tobin Heath with a cross.